cdslashetc/chromedriver-install/README.md

 # chromedriver-install
-quick and dirty chromedriver installation
+quick and dirty chromedriver installation for Ubuntu